 While many retail businesses are closing temporarily, some remain open.
 Restaurants in some areas are relying solely on take-out while the crisis lasts.
 Other businesses may be operating in a bare-bones capacity.
 Consider helping them ride out the crisis by buying gift cars and certificates for later use.
 Consider providing a larger tip than you normally would to for delivery service or take out workers.
+As the vast majority of retail prepares to reopen, many stores are busy installing technology to protect customers and employees.
 This industry needs a hug right now.

 5. Buying Only What You Need